Ernyoke/certified-aws-solutions-architect-professional/11-migrations/snow.md

 - Includes both storage capability and compute capability
 - It has a larger capacity compared to classic Snowball and has faster networking connection
 - There are 3 different type of Snowball Edge:
-    - Storage optimized (with EC2 capability): 80TB, 24vCPU, 32Gib RAM, 1TB of local SSD for EC2 usage
+    - Storage optimized (with EC2 capability): 80 TB, 24 vCPU, 32 Gib RAM, 1 TB of local SSD for EC2 usage
-    - Compute optimized: 100TB + 7.68 NVME, 52vCPU, 208Gib RAM
+    - Compute optimized: 100 TB + 7.68 NVME, 52 vCPU, 208 Gib RAM
-    - Compute optimized with GPU: 100TB + 7.68 NVME, 52vCPU, 208Gib RAM, GPU
+    - Compute optimized with GPU: 100 TB + 7.68 NVME, 52 vCPU, 208 Gib RAM, GPU
 - Ideal for remote sites or where data processing on ingestion is needed

 ## Snowmobile